nbenko1/monopoly_speed/README.md

 **run_game.py** Dashboard to configure and run simulations  <--- this is what you want to look at <3

-**game.py** This file handles the actual gameplay, creating player threads and playing on a shared board object
+**game.py** This file handles the actual gameplay, creating player threads that all interact with a shared board object

 **cards.py** Classes for the chance, and community chest card decks